-Declaring Philosophy As Your Major
+Declaring Philosophy As Your Major or Minor

 - Academic Advisor: Kathryn Upson, email@example.com (appointments available in Nexus)